elianparedes/kerber-os/Readme.md

    ```

 # Developing
-Most of the header files in this project are docummented using Javadoc-style comments.
+Most of the header files in this project are documented using Javadoc-style comments.
 Code format was set using [Clang-Format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) formatter with the following rules:
 ```
 {
   BasedOnStyle: LLVM,